 - challenge and support hiring managers’ decision making from the start of the process through to assessment and offer (eg job description design, considering non-traditional routes, assessment design)

-As part of our resourcing strategy we’ll be trialling the use of diverse panels, making use of more moderation across the organisation, sharing recruitment questions in advance and continuing to challenge non-diverse shortlists.
+As part of our resourcing strategy we are piloting diverse panels, making use of more moderation across the organisation, sharing recruitment questions in advance and continuing to challenge non-diverse shortlists.
 Where we use recruitment agencies, their understanding of diversity and inclusion will continue to be key in our selection criteria, and we use a gender decoder to make sure job descriptions are not gender biased.

-We’ll be developing a more objective, transparent and inclusive approach to talent reviews and making better use of acting-up opportunities in development.
+We have developed a more objective, transparent and inclusive approach to talent reviews, which has launched this year, and will be making better use of acting-up opportunities in development.

-We’ll continue our BAME sponsorship programme, which is now in its second year, to help us develop a talent pipeline to build on progress to date against our BAME target.
+Our BAME sponsorship programme continues to help us develop a talent pipeline to build on progress to date against our BAME target.
+We completed the second cohort of this organisational-wide programme in 2021 and will be progressing a third cohort.

 Training and support